saptarshibasu/aws-study/README.md

 [TOC](#table-of-content)

+* Databases supported -
+  * Postgres
+  * Oracle
+  * MySQL
+  * MariaDB
+  * Microsoft SQL Server
+  * Aurora
 * Upto 5 **Read Replicas** (Async Replication - within AZ, cross AZ or cross Region)
 * **Read replicas** of read replicas are possible
 * Each **read replica** will have its own DNS endpoint
 * **Read replica** can be created in a separate region as well
 * If a **read replica** is promoted to its own database, the replication will stop
 * **Read replica** cannot be enabled unless the automatic backups are also enabled
+* Oracle does not support **Read replica**
 * **Read replicas** themselves can be **Multi-AZ*** for disaster recovery
+* **Read Replicas** can help in Disaster Recovery by cross-region read-replica
+* Each **Read Replica** will have its own read endpoint
+* **Read Replicas** can be used to run BI / Analytics reports
 * A failover in a **Multi-AZ** deployment can be forced by rebooting the DB
+* **Multi-AZ** cannot be cross-region
+* **Multi-AZ** happens in the following use cases
+  * Primary DB instance fails
+  * Availability zone outage
+  * DB instance server type changed
+  * DB instance OS undergoing software patching
+  * Manual failover using reboot with failover
+* With **Multi-AZ** there is less impact on primary for backup & maintenance as the backup happens from standby and maintenance patches are first applied on standby and then the standby is promoted to become the primary
+* Primary database and the **Multi-AZ** Standby will have a common DNS name
 * Two ways of improving performance
   * Read replicas
   * ElastiCache